The infection control team is committed to protecting patients, staff and visitors from the risk of health care associated infections.

-Clinical Advice is also available 24hrs a day from RCHT Clinical Microbiology via switchboard.
+Clinical advice is also available 24 hours a day from Royal Cornwall Hospitals NHS Trust's clinical microbiology team via switchboard.
 Outside normal hours this will be via the on-call consultant.

 The Trust has produced a number of information leaflets relating to the prevention and control of infections.